kanryu/quickviewer/docs/index.md

 **QuickViewer** is a graphic image viewer for comfortable browsing of many images.

 This software performs reading of image data in advance.
-And loading the imported image data on the screen with OpenGL.
+And drawing the imported image data on the screen with OpenGL.
 You can browse images with much smoother than ever before.

 **QuickViewer** is a free software lisenced under GPLv3.